decentraland/documentation-cn/_posts/getting-started/2018-01-04-preview-scene.md

 # npm will find your dependencies

 npm run build
-# npm will build the socket server
+# npm will build the server

 npm start
 # now the port is running